 This series is designed for individuals in child care management positions.
 Beginning with a review of the traits of a good leader and the four types of early childhood leaders, participants will self-reflect on their own leadership style.
 Using observational assessment as a tool for connecting professional development with staff retention rates and program quality will be covered.
 The essentials for building a dynamic team and strategies for mitigating and resolving conflicts will round out this series.
-This series is offered in the months of May and December.
+Contacts their Regional ECE office to participate.

 - Management Fundamentals

 - Fiscal Fundamentals

 - Human Resources Fundamentals

 This series provides participants with the fundamentals of managing a successful child care program.
 The importance of effective program management and the affect it has on the child care setting sets the stage for the remainder of the series.
 Tools to help programs plan and monitor income and expenses are shared in the class covering fiscal fundamentals.
 Recruitment, retention, training and strategies for evaluating staff is explored in the human resources fundamental class.
 Lastly, participants will discover the skills needed to build strong partnerships with staff and the community.
 Contacts their Regional ECE office to participate.

 - Building Relationships with Communities, Families and Schools

 - Observation, Assessment and Inclusion

 This best practice series provides participants with a deeper look at several aspects of high quality OST programing.
 Fostering growth and development through developmentally appropriate environments, activities and interactions will be covered.
 The use of observation and assessment in planning for and supporting all children in the program will be discussed.
 Learning how to manage groups and effectively use routines and schedules will provide participants with valuable tools for working in an OST setting.
 Contacts their Regional ECE office to participate.